 NET RMA History

-The North East Texas Regional Mobility Authority (NET RMA) was established as the 5th RMA in Texas on October 28, 2004 with a unanimous vote from the Texas Transportation Commission.
-BridgeThe NET RMA’s goal is to enhance mobility and create economic opportunity in the North East Texas Region.
-The NET RMA will achieve this goal by educating the public on toll roads and advancing the completion of infrastructure projects in North East Texas ahead of schedule from traditionally funded projects.
+The North East Texas Regional Mobility Authority (NET RMA) was established on October 28, 2004 with a unanimous vote from the Texas Transportation Commission (TTC).
+The NET RMA’s goal is to enhance mobility and create economic opportunity in the North East Texas Region.
+To achieve this goal, the NET RMA is engaged in continually educating the public on the benefits of toll roads for advancing infrastructure projects faster than traditionally funded projects.
 The NET RMA is challenged with the statewide issue of finding creative funding resources to finance much needed transportation projects.
-Pooling together the resources of each member county, local Metropolitan Planning Organizations (MPOs), the Texas Department of Transportation (TxDOT), and various cities, the NET RMA hopes to make North East Texas a better place in which to live, work, and raise our families.
+Pooling the resources of each member county, local Metropolitan Planning Organizations (MPOs), the Texas Department of Transportation (TxDOT), and various cities, the NET RMA hopes to make North East Texas an even better place in which to live, work, and raise our families.

-gregg court houseThe initial Chairman of the NET RMA Board, Jeff Austin III, along with the other board members representing the NET RMA member counties, embarked on a vision started over 35 years ago by individuals who saw a need to plan for future growth in Smith County with the construction of Toll 49 in Tyler.
+The NET RMA Board’s original chairman, Jeff Austin III, and other board members representing the NET RMA member counties, embarked on a vision started over 35 years ago by individuals who saw a need to plan for future growth in Smith County with the construction of Toll 49 in Tyler.
 In April, 2006, the NET RMA agreed to assist the TxDOT Tyler District with the design and construction of several key segments of Toll 49.
-As the efforts among the NET RMA member counties progress, their vision will also focus on the design and construction of other transportation projects in North East Texas, such as:
+As the efforts among the NET RMA member counties continues to progress, their vision will focus on the design and construction of other transportation projects in North East Texas, such as:

-1) completion of Toll 49 on the east side of Tyler;
+1. Completion of Toll 49 on the east side of Tyler.

-(2) design and construction of an outer loop in Longview;
+2. Design and construction of an outer loop in Longview.

-(3) widening and extending SH 42 and FM 2275 (George Richey Road) in Gregg County;
+3. Widening and extending SH 42 and FM 2275 (George Richey Road) in Gregg County.

-(5) building other loops and bypasses to relieve highway congestion along US 69 in Jacksonville and Wells, US 79 / US 259 in Henderson, and possibly US 59 in Texarkana.
+5. Building other loops and bypasses to relieve highway congestion along US 69 in Jacksonville and Wells, US 79/US 259 in Henderson, and possibly US 59 in Texarkana.

 Additional information regarding the formation and powers of an RMA may be found at:

-TxDOT RMA Manual - Summer 2007
+TxDOT RMA Manual – November 2014

 A map of RMA's in Texas can be found at: